 Mark 7:8 – For you ignore God’s law and substitute your own tradition.”

 There are a plethora of church types each with its own doctrine, dogma, and interpretations.
 I often wondered why there were so many different denominations when we were in fact to be one body of Christ.
 However, I realized that people tend to congregate with those who share the same views.
-For example there are some who prefer and upbeat service and they will tend to attend a church that has that.
+For example, there are some who prefer an upbeat service and they will tend to attend a church that has that.
 Others prefer a more academic service and gravitate to that type of church.

 However, another thing that sets churches apart besides “type of service” is the underlying doctrine and especially their traditions.
 By traditions I mean the accepted dogma of that particular denomination.
 Many times these traditions supersede the actual word of God.
 People then heed the tradition and neglect the word of God.
-This truly is a problem in the body of Christ and the consequences of it is devastating to say the least.
+This truly is a problem in the body of Christ and the consequences of it are devastating, to say the least.

 Jesus dealt with this same issue with the religious leaders of his day when they upheld a tradition and neglected the will of God from His word.